 Her Highness Sheikha Moza bint Nasser

-Her Highness Sheikha Moza bint Nasser has been actively engaged in education and social reform in Qatar for many years and has played a major role in spearheading various national and international development projects.
+Her Highness Sheikha Moza bint Nasser has been actively engaged in education and other social reforms in Qatar for many years and has played a major role in spearheading national and international development projects.

 Domestically, she currently serves as Chairperson of Qatar Foundation for Education, Science and Community Development (QF), a private non-profit organisation founded in 1995.
 Its flagship project is Education City, which covers over 14 million square metres and houses branch campuses of renowned international universities and institutions.
 QF is also engaged in numerous scientific research and economic and social development projects.
 In addition to her work at Qatar Foundation, Sheikha Moza served as the Vice Chair of the Supreme Council of Health from 2009-2014 and as the Vice Chair of the Supreme Education Council from 2006-2012.
 In these roles, she helped enact major top-down reforms of Qatar’s public schools and healthcare system.
 More recently, she chairs the Sidra Medical and Research Centre, a new training and research hospital that is set to become a leading institution for women and children’s specialty care.